cimage/website/content/doc/130_get-going-quickly.md

 --------------------------------------

 The directory `webroot/compare` contains a compare tool you can use to visually compare images.
 Use this tool and overlay the images to find out how the processing options affect the image.

+You can try out the compare tool through `webroot/compare/compare-test.php`.

+It can look like this when you stack images over each other to make comparison easy.

+[FIGURE src=image/compare-tool.png?w=w2 caption="The compare tool in action with option checked for stacking images."]